MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Identify your problems, but give your power and energy to solutions.
+> The salvation of the world lies in the human heart.
-> -- Tony Robbins
+> -- Vaclav Havel